epomatti/azure-psql-vnet/README.md

 <img src=".assets/public-006.png" />

-### Private instance
+## Private Access (VNET)

-With the private PostgreSQL instance, we have more security.
+With the private PostgreSQL instance, we have extra security.

 The first noticeable change is that the DNS will respond to a private IP, thanks to the Private DNS Zone integration link: